marcelm/cutadapt/doc/ideas.rst

 - allow to remove not the adapter itself, but the sequence before or after it
 - convert adapter to lowercase
 - warn when given adapter sequence contains non-IUPAC characters
+- try multithreading again, this time use os.pipe()

 Specifying adapters